 There are many other social media platforms, such as Pinterest and Snapchat.
-The ARRL had a Snapchat presence, but the account didn't exceed 100 followers in a year.
-Snapchat is a 24 hour only story platform (where you can post photos and videos), and we receive significantly more engagement with stories on Facebook and Instagram.
+The ARRL had a Snapchat presence, but the account didn't exceed above 100 followers in a year.
+Snapchat is a 24 hour only story platform (where you can post photos and videos), in which we receive more engagement with stories on Facebook and Instagram.
 ARRL is concentrating on the five above to target and expand its presence.
 ARRL's Communications Dept. reviews social media platforms continually and adjusts its strategies and goals to reflect changing market access.